EDUCBA Logo

 • The futures market is active and the key to catching the pulse of the global marketplace.
 It offers important information about the market sentiments.

-• The futures market has become a critically important tool to assess prices based on an estimate of supply and demand.
-The futures market is based on information from different corners of the world.
-It is really transparent.
+• The futures market has become a critically important tool for assessing prices based on an estimate of supply and demand.
+The futures market is transparent and based on information from around the world.

 stock market chart patterns (futures market)

-Price Discovery- This refers to the how the type of information and manner in which people absorb it constantly changing the prices of the commodity.
+Price Discovery: This refers to how the type of information and how people absorb it constantly changes the prices of the commodity.

 Risk Reduction: Risk is reduced in the futures market as the price is pre-set, letting buyers and sellers know and reducing the cost for the retail buyer.

-This is because less risk= less of chance manufacturers increasing prices to make up for profit/loss in the cash market.
+This is because less risk = equals less chance of manufacturers increasing prices to compensate for profit/loss in the cash market.

-Hedger buys or sells in the futures market to secure the future price of the commodity sold at a later point in the cash market.
-This guard against price risk.
+Hedger buys or sells in the futures market to secure the future price of the commodity sold later in the cash market.
+This guards against price risk.

 Holders of the long position will try to get the lowest price possible.
 Short holders will aim for the highest price possible.
 While long position holders are the buyers of the commodity futures, short holders of the contract will be the sellers.

 A futures contract provides for definite pricing, thereby reducing risks linked with price volatility.
-Hedging through the stock market futures, meaning contract can be used to secure wanted price margin between raw material’s cost and the retail cost of its final product.
+Hedging through the stock market futures means the contract can help secure the wanted price margin between the raw material’s cost and the retail cost of its final product.

 The Speculator Versus the Hedger